A functional law of large numbers for a spatial model of Muller's ratchet: Model definition and main results

 Another interesting example is to take

 Then the function $U \mapsto q_{+}(U) - q_{-}(U) = (1-U)(U-B)$ is negative for $U \in [0,B)$.
 We say that the population (neglecting the effect of deleterious mutations) exhibits a strong Allee effect \cite{garnier2012inside}.
 Biologically, this means that cooperation is fundamental for population growth, as the population shrinks at low population densities.
 In this case, our Theorem~\ref{Paper02_deterministic_scaling_foutel_rodier_etheridge} again shows the convergence of the spatial Muller's ratchet to the solution of the corresponding system of PDEs~\eqref{Paper02_PDE_scaling_limit}.
-However, the asymptotic behaviour of solutions of~\eqref{Paper02_PDE_scaling_limit} in this case is not determined by Theorems~\ref{Paper02_prop_control_proportions} and~\ref{Paper02_spreading_speed_Fisher_KPP}, because the reaction term $F = (F_{k})_{k \in \mathbb{N}_{0}}$ given by~\eqref{Paper02_reaction_term_PDE} is not monostable in the sense of Definition~\ref{Paper02_assumption_monostable_condition}.
-Determining the asymptotic behaviour in this case is an interesting open problem.
+However, the asymptotic behaviour of the particle system~$\eta^N$ is not determined by Theorem~\ref{Paper02_long_time_behaviour_IPS}, because the reaction term $F = (F_{k})_{k \in \mathbb{N}_{0}}$ given by~\eqref{Paper02_reaction_term_PDE} is not monostable in the sense of Definition~\ref{Paper02_assumption_monostable_condition}.
+We highlight that the main obstruction to establishing Theorem~\ref{Paper02_long_time_behaviour_IPS} in this case is determining the asymptotic behaviour of solutions to the system of PDEs~\eqref{Paper02_PDE_scaling_limit} when the reaction term is bistable.

-We can also consider the effect of different choices of fitness parameters $(s_k)_{k \in \mathbb N_0}$.
-We first consider the model introduced in~\cite{foutel2020spatial}, where the sequence of fitness parameters is given by $s_{k} \defeq (1 - s)^{k}$ $\forall \, k \in \mathbb N_0$, for some fixed $s \in (0,1)$.
-In this case, when a new mutation is acquired, the fitness of a chromosome always decreases by a factor $(1-s)$.
-In other words, the effect of each mutation is independent of the genetic background.
-Biologically, we say there is no \emph{epistasis}.
-As explained in Section~\ref{Paper02_biological_motivation}, in the case $s, \mu \ll 1$, i.e.~under a weak selection--low mutation regime, Foutel-Rodier and Etheridge derive non-rigorously that the stationary solution of the system of PDEs~\eqref{Paper02_conjectured_PDE_heuristics} can be approximated by~\eqref{Paper02_approximating_equilibrium_weak_selection_low_mutation_regime}.
-To formalise the weak selection--low mutation regime, let $(s^{(n)})_{n \in \mathbb{N}}, (\mu^{(n)})_{n \in \mathbb{N}} \subset (0,\infty)$ and $s, \mu \in (0, \infty)$ be such that